Scientific Name

 Description

 Euphorbia clivicola is a spiny succulent with short 4-angled branches arising from an underground system of rhizomes and roots.
-The branches are yellowish-green, up to 2.4 inches (6 cm) long, and aggregate into a dense mass above the ground.
+The branches are yellowish-green, aggregate into a dense mass above the ground, and can grow up to 2.4 inches (6 cm) long.
 They are armed with paired spines.

-The flowers are tiny, unisexual, arranged in cup-like structures with yellow nectar-bearing glands around the rim.
+The tiny flowers are unisexual and arranged in cup-like structures with yellow nectar-bearing glands around the rim.
 They appear in groups of three with flowering eyes towards the end of the branches.
 In each group of cyathia, the central one contains only male flowers, and the outer two have both male and female flowers.

 Euphorbias are very easy to care for.
 These plants require a little pampering to become established, but once they are, they are self-sufficient.
 More die from too much care and watering than from neglect.
 Euphorbias need well-draining soil and lots of sunlight.
 They are not particular about soil pH but cannot tolerate wet soil.
 Unlike most succulents, Euphorbia does not handle long periods of drought well.
 It may need weekly watering during the summer.
 Water whenever the soil is dry several inches below the surface.
 Water deeply, but don't let them sit in wet soil, which can cause root rot.
 Add some organic matter or fertilizer to the planting hole.
 If you are growing them in containers or your soil is poor, feed them with a half-strength fertilizer monthly.